nodevault/node-vault/features.md

-# Supported node-vault features
+# Supported vaultaire features

- This is a generated list of Vault features supported by node-vault.
+ This is a generated list of Vault features supported by vaultaire.

 ## vault.status